mortenson/ripoff/README.md

     id: avatars:uuid(fooBarAvatar)
     # ripoff will see this and insert the "users:uuid(fooBar)" row before this row
     user_id: users:uuid(fooBar)
+  users:uuid(randomUser):
+    id: users:uuid(randomUser)
+    # A number of random generation functions are available outside of the context of
+    email: email(randomUser)
 ```

 For more (sometimes wildly complex) examples, see `./testdata`.